ThePooN/blog.thepoon.fr/_posts/2018-06-14-InstallingAURPackage.md

 sudo pacman -S base-devel wget git
 ```

-There are 2 methods, the manual one and the more fancy one, using a CLI tool: `yaourt`.
-But to get to install `yaourt`, you'll have to use the manual one first.
+There are 2 methods, the manual one and the more fancy one, using a CLI tool: `yay`.
+But to get to install `yay`, you'll have to use the manual one first.
 So let's dive into that :)

 ### Manual